OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The template (and this application) uses [Bootstrap](https://getbootstrap.com/) library which looks a bit old-fashioned in 2018, I hope the next template from Microsoft will use [Angular Material](https://material.angular.io/) which is more modern-looking.

-Considering React vs. Angular, I prefer Angular because, among other things, it is a whole framework with "batteries included" experience so you have fewer decisions to make in the beginning while it is still highly extendable (for example, if you want you can use Redux-like [@ngrx/store](https://github.com/ngrx/platform/blob/master/docs/store/README.md)) with things like built-in Dependency Injection that could be very useful for tests.
+Considering React vs. Angular, I prefer Angular because, among other things, it is a whole framework with "batteries included" experience with things like built-in [Dependency Injection](https://angular.io/guide/dependency-injection) that could be very useful for tests.
+So you have fewer decisions to make in the beginning, while it is still highly extendable (for example, if you would like, you could use Redux-like [@ngrx/store](https://github.com/ngrx/platform/tree/master/docs/store)).

 ### ASP.NET Core